Everett Riggs Jr. - The Tribune

 Everett Douglas Riggs Jr., 66, of South Point, died on Tuesday, May 10, 2022, at King’s Daughters Medical Center, Ashland, Kentucky.

 Funeral service will be 1 p.m.
-Saturday at Phillips Funeral Home, 1004 S. Seventh St., Ironton, with Pastor Jim Kearns officiating.
+Saturday at Phillips Funeral Home, 1004 S. Seventh St., Ironton.
 Burial will follow in Langdon Cemetery.

 Email newsletter signup